espressif/esp-idf/docs/en/contribute/documenting-code.rst

         ::

-            $ pacman -S mingw32/mingw-w64-i686-python2-pillow
+            $ pacman -S mingw32/mingw-w64-i686-python-pillow

-        Check the log on the screen that ``mingw-w64-i686-python2-pillow-4.3.0-1`` is installed.
+        Check the log on the screen that ``mingw-w64-i686-python-pillow-4.3.0-1`` or newer is installed.
 Previous versions of *pillow* will not work.

     A downside of Windows installation is that fonts of the `blockdiag pictures <add-illustrations>` do not render correctly, you will see some random characters instead.
 Until this issue is fixed, you can use the `interactive shell`_ to see how the complete picture looks like.